sparsh-ai/recohut/00-curriculum/de-aws.md

 4. [ ] ACLED Data Pipeline
 5. [ ] Sending Email notifications using SNS and SES

-## Capstone Project

-Objective: Building an ELT pipeline with dbt and Redshift

-- We will build an end-to-end project with tools and concepts we learned and adopted in the training sessions.
-- The project will be added in your resume.
-- We will also release the project in your github.
-(Recruiters are interested in seeing your projects in git

-# Advanced

-**Estimated Time:** Monologue mode: 60 hrs, Interactive mode: 120 hours

 ## Extraction Layer

 ### API Data Extraction